VivyBnuuy/fem-chat-app-css-illustration/README.md

 - BEM

 # Looking Back
-- This challenge's design uses very small font sizes - I personally would have gone for quite a bit bigger, but the goal is to get the deisng as close as possible to the original design so I used the same sizes.
+- This challenge's design uses very small font sizes - I personally would have gone for quite a bit bigger, but the goal is to get the design as close as possible to the original design so I used the same sizes.
 - I struggled a little on the background shapes initially, but once I figured out the math to position them depending on screen size on smaller widths, I was good to go with the rest of the project!
 - I'm pretty sure I'm misunderstanding how BEM works - My class names got pretty long and I feel like I should've had multiple blocks within the grid block instead of the way I did it.